redmine-git-hosting/redmine_git_hosting/faq/index.md

 Now you know about that, think about the latency you could have when you browse your repository ;)

+***

+#### Why can't I specify a repository identifier that is the same as the project identifier?

+A long time ago, in a galaxy far far away, Redmine (the Empire) was only accepting one repository per project.
+At that time the repository identifier was the project's identifier.
+Everything was fine until the rebells (Redmine community) came around and ask to the Jedis brotherhood (Redmine developpers) to add the possibility to have many repositories per project.
+Thanks to the Force this could be done and then appears multi repositories in Redmine but with one condition : repository will have an identifier to recognize them among the others... except for one repository.
+The Architect introduces one subtility : one repository per project can have empty identifier.
+It is called The One ;)

 <div id="toc">
 </div>